Severn WLD™ Support FAQs

 Customer support & training

-If you require additional training or guidance on using the water leak detection sensor tape, your dedicated Customer Success Manager (CSM) is here to assist you.
-You can reach out to your assigned CSM directly via email or phone for personalized support and training sessions tailored to your needs.
+If you require additional training or guidance, your dedicated Customer Success Manager (CSM) is here to help!
+Please reach out directly via phone or email to set up a time for personalized support and training sessions tailored to your needs.

 How can I schedule a training session with my Customer Success Manager?